 The purpose of these programs is to help low- to moderate-income households overcome the common barriers of homeownership.
 To ensure resources go to the residents who need the most support, there are typically income and purchase price limits to qualify for these programs.

-How do I choose the right lender?
+How do I choose the right mortgage lender?

 Now that you’ve sorted through the types of loans you’ll qualify for and the assistance programs available for first-time buyers like yourself, you’ll want to pick a lender.